|Course||GW Medical Students Community Service Learning -|

-The George Washington University (GW) School of Medicine and Health Sciences (SMHS) is committed to enriching medical students' education with meaningful, community-based learning experiences that promote health equity, advance the health of the community in which the University resides, and benefit participating organizations.
-In 2019, the school is piloting a new Academic Community Service Learning (ACSL) program nested within the Community Urban Health Scholarly Concentration of the MD program. .
+The George Washington School of Medicine and Health Sciences is committed to enriching medical students' education with meaningful, community-based learning experiences that promote health equity and advance the health of the community in which the University resides.
+In 2019, the school launched a pilot Academic Community Service Learning Program nested within the Community Urban Health Scholarly Concentration of the MD program.

-Medical students who opt for this program will be longitudinally placed with one of four community based organizations: Bread For The City, DC Primary Care Association, Food and Friends and HIPS.
+Medical students who opt for this program will be longitudinally placed with one of six community based organizations: Bread For The City, Breast Care for Washington DC, Food and Friends, Housing Up, HIPS or Team Kipow!
 They will perform a minimum of 4 hours of community service per month during non-classroom time and meet once a month for a lunch time learning session at the medical school.
-They will also receive mentoring support for longitudinal projects they may create to benefit the community based organization and the population it serves.
+They will also receive mentoring support for short term and longitudinal projects that benefit the community based organization and the population it serves.

 |Outcome||1.
 Create and nurture a mutually beneficial, sustainable relationship with a DC community based organization (CBO) centered around team based community service.
 2. Apply self reflection techniques to enhance team based community service and individual professional development.
 3. Analyze the key social determinants of health of the DC population and determine the health priorities of the specific population served by the CBO.
 4. Create a longitudinal project that responds to a specific health priority of the CBO and the population it serves.|

 |Causes||Children & Youth Community Food Insecurity, Hunger General Service Health Homeless & Housing Marginalized Populations Nutrition Poverty & Basic Needs|

 70 People | 85 Impacts | 243 Hours